Addono/container-registry-proxy/README.md

 ### Prerequisites

-You need to have [Yarn](https://yarnpkg.com/en/docs/install) installed to use this repository.
+You need to have [Yarn][yarn-install] installed to use this repository.

 ### Installing